Football Travel: Boca Juniors

 Two days before Boca’s match against Quilmes, a fellow footballer at FC BAFA (a 5-a-side football club and community in Buenos Aires) alerted me to a ticket for sale.
 At 1,000 pesos (approximately £50), the ticket was far more reasonable than those offered by tourist agencies.

-RELATED How Clubs Got Their Colours: Boca Juniors
+RELATED Podcast: Boca Juniors

 Boca’s barra wield significant influence at the club, and control the outward flow of tickets to non-members.
 Coupled with overwhelming demand to visit the stadium, this means that prices are highly inflated.
 The self-conscious football tourist in me was also grateful to be going with a Boca fan (I was using his sister’s season ticket), rather than as part of a tour.